seanbaxter/circle/cuda/README.md

 Circle's [CUDA](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html) support is a work in progress.
 The compiler is being modified to track changes to the thrust, CUB and CUDA Toolkit libraries as they appear.

-Circle is a single-pass heteregeneous compiler.
+Circle is a single-pass heterogeneous compiler.
 It already targets [single-source shaders](https://github.com/seanbaxter/shaders/blob/master/README.md) using the SPIR-V and DXIL intermediate representations with a single translation pass.
 CUDA support adds a new PTX and SASS target.

 While the `__host__` and `__device__` tags are still supported, you aren't required to tag functions to call them from kernels.
 This makes Standard Library code available for execution on the GPU.